T4OYU4N/T4OYU4N.github.io/_pages/about.md

 # Research Interests

-My research interests lie in operations research and optimization, particularly in decision-making under uncertainty and equilibrium problems with incomplete information.
+- Decision-making under uncertainty
+- Equilibrium problems with incomplete information

 <a id="publications"></a>